Wondering how to sell photos as NFT?

 Whether it be a portrait, landscape, drone, or sports photography, it doesn’t really matter – every piece of art can become an NFT.

-Once you decide what photos to sell as an NFT, you’ll need a digital crypto wallet such as MetaMask.
+Once you decide what photos to sell as an NFT, the next thing you need to know is how to sell photos as NFT, and for that, you’ll need a digital crypto wallet such as MetaMask.

 After opening your crypto wallet, you will need to purchase cryptocurrency – most likely Ethereum – so you can process the transactions on the blockchain and sell your NFTs.